BePo: Dual Representation for 3D Occupancy Prediction

 where $F(\cdot)$ consists of the image backbone that extracts multi-camera features and transforms them to into a scene feature representation $\mathbf{V}$, and $G(\cdot)$ is another neural network that maps $\mathbf{V}$ to occupancy predictions.
-A typical choice for $\mathbf{V}$ is a dense voxel grid~\cite{wei2023surroundocc} which has the drawbacks of ignoring the sparsity and different object scales which leads to unbalanced and wasteful allocation of resources.
-BEV-based methods~\cite{li2022bevformer,yu2023flashocc} demonstrate that by collapsing the 3D volume $\mathbf{V}$ along the $Z$ axis into a 2D ground plane and encoding height information into the channel dimension can achieve competitive performance for 3D occupancy prediction while significantly improving overall efficiency.
+A typical choice for $\mathbf{V}$ is a dense voxel grid~\cite{wei2023surroundocc}, which ignores the scene sparsity and cannot handle different object scales leading to unbalanced and wasteful resource allocation.
+BEV-based methods~\cite{li2022bevformer,yu2023flashocc} demonstrate by collapsing the 3D volume $\mathbf{V}$ along the $Z$ axis into a 2D ground plane and encoding height information into the channel dimension can achieve competitive performance while significantly improving overall efficiency.
 Yet, BEV-based methods struggle at small objects since they have very limited representation on the BEV plane.

-To tackle such issues, recently there emerges a line of research~\cite{liu2023sparsebev,wang2024opus} arguing that explicitly building a dense representation $\mathbf{V}$ followed by classification necessitates intricate descriptions of the 3D space, which is inherently plagued by the scene sparsity issue and hinders end-to-end learning.
-Hence OPUS~\cite{wang2024opus} in particular casts 3D occupancy prediction as a direct set prediction task with transformers which was first introduced for object detection~\cite{carion2020end,wang2022detr3d}.
+To tackle such issues, \cite{liu2023sparsebev,wang2024opus} argues that explicitly building a dense representation $\mathbf{V}$ followed by classification necessitates intricate descriptions of the 3D space, which is inherently plagued by the scene sparsity issue and hinders end-to-end learning.
+Hence OPUS~\cite{wang2024opus} in particular casts 3D occupancy prediction as a direct set prediction task with transformers.
 Such a paradigm can be described as